Skip to main content

 Lovisa Skoglund, research engineer

-Ronald Sjöberg, Head of unit
+Ronald Sjöberg, head of unit

-Sára Mravinacová, PhD Student
+Sára Mravinacová, researcher

 Sofia Bergström, researcher